Hi, Iām Amit!

 More updated version of what Iām doing now here on my now page

-Exploring the path toward creative independence - through writing, building products, and creating community.
+Exploring the path towards maximising impact while retaining creative independence - through writing, building products, and creating community.
 The focus is on freedom: control over my time, being useful to others, and building things that exist independent of me.

 - Listening and sharing stories: With a bunch of interesting folks at Listenersā Circle and Creative Mornings Bangalore.